 - Accommodation Working Group – sources potential venues within Melbourne City for classes, forums, events and meetings.

 - Activities/Events Manager – sources speakers for forums and lectures, organises events and develops social programs for our members.

 - Social Coordinator – responsible for catering for events and functions.

 - Committee – the overall body responsible for running U3A Melbourne City.

 - Course Coordination Team – interviews and engages new tutors, plans course programs, updates the Tutors Handbook, creates course guides, makes reservations for class venues and conducts student feedback surveys.

 - Finance Team – responsible for all the financial accounts and records and writing grant applications.

-- IT Support Group – maintains the U3A IT systems including printers and hardware, provides advice and guidance on the use of IT hardware and software and guides tutors and volunteers in the use of online technology.
+- IT Support Group – maintains IT systems including printers and hardware, provides advice and guidance on the use of IT hardware and software and guides tutors and volunteers in the use of online technology.